-Components Description Example Précis 25-word summary of the article (avoid simply restating the title) Precis: Current Medicaid policies that restrict hepatitis C treatment to patients with advanced disease are more costly and less effective than unrestricted, full-access strategies.
+Components Description Example Précis 25-word summary of the article (avoid simply restating the title); do not use abbreviations Precis: Current Medicaid policies that restrict hepatitis C treatment to patients with advanced disease are more costly and less effective than unrestricted, full-access strategies.
 Word count (see limits for particular article types on pages III-IV) Total number of words (excluding abstract, references, figure legends, tables, appendices) Word Count: 3250 Number of pages Total number of pages (including figures, tables, appendices, etc) of the article Number of Pages: 25 Number of figures (see limits for particular article types on page III) Total number of figures (including figure parts [ie, 1a, 1b, 1c = 3]) in the main article (figures in appendices should be counted separately) Number of Figures: 4 Number of tables (see limits for particular article types on page III) Total number of tables in the main article (tables in appendices should be counted separately) Number of Tables: 2 Appendices/supplemental materials Include inclusive number of pages, figures, and tables for any supplemental materials Appendix: Pages: 6 Figures: 2 Tables: 0 Author Contributions Provide last name of author (in order listed on the title page) for each category as per the information provided in Section D on the author's completed Authorship Form.
-Author Contributions: Concept and design: Neumann, Basu, Ollendorf, Cohen Acquisition of data: Neumann, Podolsky Analysis and interpretation of data: Neumann, Podolsky, Ollendorf Drafting of the manuscript: Neumann, Podolsky, Basu, Cohen Critical revision of the paper for important intellectual content: Neumann, Basu, Ollendorf, Cohen Obtaining funding: Cohen Administrative, technical, or logistic support: Neumann Supervision: Neumann, Ollendorf Conflict of Interest Disclosures This statement must exactly match the information provided in Section 6 of each author's ICMJE Conflict of Interest Forms.
-Please list each author's disclosures in the same order they're listed in the author byline.
-Conflict of Interest Disclosures: Drs Neumann, Ollendorf, and Cohen, and Ms Podolsky reported receiving grants from RA Capital during the conduct of the study.
-Dr Neumann reported serving as an advisory board member for the Congressional Budget Office, Biogen, the PhRMA Foundation, and Novartis outside the submitted work.
-Ms Podolsky reported receiving grants from the PhRMA Foundation and the National Pharmaceutical Council outside the submitted work.
-Dr Basu reported receiving consulting fees from Salutis Consulting LLC outside the submitted work.
-Dr Ollendorf reported receiving personal fees from EMD Serono, Amgen, the Analysis Group outside the submitted work.
-Dr Cohen reported receiving personal fees from Biogen, IQVIA, Novartis, and Sanofi outside the submitted work.
-Dr Basu is an editor for Value in Health and had no role in the peer- review process of this article.
-Funding/Support Include a brief statement indicating all sources of financial support received for the manuscript.
+Author Contributions: Concept and design: Neumann, Basu, Ollendorf, Cohen Acquisition of data: Neumann, Podolsky Analysis and interpretation of data: Neumann, Podolsky, Ollendorf Drafting of the manuscript: Neumann, Podolsky, Basu, Cohen Critical revision of the paper for important intellectual content: Neumann, Basu, Ollendorf, Cohen Obtaining funding: Cohen Administrative, technical, or logistic support: Neumann Supervision: Neumann, Ollendorf Funding/Support Include a brief statement indicating all sources of financial support received for the manuscript.
 Include the complete names of the funding organization(s) and grant numbers, where applicable.
 If no funding was received, this should be noted on the title page.
 Funding/Support: This work was supported by grants 123-456 from the XYZ Foundation.
 Funding/Support: The authors received no financial support for this research.
+Role of the Funder/Sponsor Include a statement that describes the funder's role in the submitted work to appear with the published article.
+Role of the Funder/Sponsor: The funder had no role in the design and conduct of the study; collection, management, analysis, and interpretation of the data; preparation, review, or approval of the manuscript; and decision to submit the manuscript for publication.
+Acknowledgment Include a statement to acknowledge the assistance of anyone who contributed to the paper (ie, editorial or writing assistance, statistical review, special research assistance, etc), but does not meet the criteria for authorship.
+Acknowledgment: Professional medical writing and editorial assistance was provided by Adam Doble of Foxymed (Paris, France).